MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

 ## Add Customer Card controls to forms

 Depending on your scenario, you can choose to add controls to either the **Contact** form or **Account** form.
-If your audience insights environment is for business accounts, we recommended adding the controls to the Account form.
+If your Customer Insights environment is for business accounts, we recommended adding the controls to the Account form.
 In that case, replace "contact" in the below steps with "account."

 1. To add the Customer Card controls to your Contact form, go to the **Settings** > **Customizations** in Dynamics 365.